-If you haven't yet visited the newly restored Paramount Theater in Peekskill, you're missing out on an opportunity to step back in time to the days when a night out at the movies was meant to entice all the senses.
+If you haven't yet visited the newly restored Paramount Theater in Peekskill, you're missing out on an opportunity to step back in time...when a night out at the movies was meant to entice all the senses.

 Designed by George and Charles Rapp,

 architects for Netco Theatre Corporation, a subsidiary of Paramount